 Am I saying that if a person is attacked it’s their fault for getting themselves in a situation?
 Never.
 It isn’t.
 Sometimes, luck runs against us.

 Like most highly trained martial artists, I will always try avoiding bad situations first.
+Your highly trained protagonist should too.
 And I’ll run away if I can avoid a fight, because I’ve watched too many big, fast, top-notch male fighters get punched in the face and taken to the ground (including by smaller women fighters), and I’ve gotten pummeled myself, so I would never walk into a dangerous situation saying to myself, It doesn’t matter, because I can always fight.
 Even the best martial arts training is just a tool, and no tool is foolproof.
 A credible professional fighter character will also approach things in this way.
 The strongest character does not have “What are you looking at?” in their vocabulary.

 Writing fight scenes is not as easy as it looks.
 Just imagine Kirk v.
 The Gorn.
 Do not do this to your readers unless you are writing a deliberately bad book designed to be funny, like Atlanta Nights.
 If your protagonist breaks laws of physics and anatomy, your readers will need to know the protagonist literally has superpowers.
 Also, of course you should try to get training yourself, if only because you write violence, but pick a good place.
 You don’t want to only learn how to fight standing up, don’t only want to learn groundwork, and you want a place that can tell the difference between street and sport.
 If you can find one, try to find a place that does adrenaline training and simulations, although I think at this time only my training center does this.
 Finally, I wrote these scenes.
 If you hire me, I will never use your work as an example.
 If you are gutsy enough to submit your work for editing, you have the right to expect your editor to keep your work confidential (as well as that you’ve hired them at all).
 Now, go write your fighter!